googleapis/google-cloud-dotnet/docs/articles/page-streaming.md

 These are equivalent other than their asynchrony, so this document focuses on the synchronous version for simplicity.

+The interfaces used in this document are the ones used by gRPC-based libraries.
+REST-based libraries have equivalent interfaces in the `Google.Api.Gax.Rest` namespace.
+They operate in exactly the same way for client code, but the generic type parameters have slightly different constraints due to differences in the access protocol.
+See the [API layers](api-layers.md) documentation for more details about the differences between gRPC-based and REST-based libraries.

 ## `IPagedEnumerable<TResponse, TResource>`

 Let's look at the generic type parameters first.
 The `TResponse` is